yandex-qatools/htmlelements/README.md

 Use page objects in your tests
 ------------------------------
-After you have created page object you can use it in your tests.
-It will make them more comprehensive and very easy to write.
+Created page objects can be used in your tests.
+That makes tests more comprehensive and easy to write.

     import org.junit.Before;
     import org.junit.Test;